 4.3.
 You hereby represent and warrant that:

 4.4.
-Snovio fully relies on the representations and warranties provided afore during the processing of the Prospects’ data as specified hereunder.
+Snovio fully relies on the representations and warranties provided above during the processing of the Prospects’ data as specified hereunder.

 4.5.
 You agree to indemnify and hold harmless Snovio and each of its directors, officers, employees, contractors and any person, if any, who controls Snovio against any loss, liability, claim, damages or expense (including the reasonable cost of investigating or defending any alleged loss, liability, claim, damages, or expense and reasonable counsel fees incurred in connection therewith) arising, including without limitation by reason of:

-6.2.
-Any data subject may exercise any of the rights provided above by sending a request to the e-mail address firstname.lastname@example.org or by contacting Snovio via the Platform’s chat window available at https://snov.io/.
+5.2 Any data subject may exercise any of the rights provided above by sending a request to the e-mail address email@example.com or by contacting Snovio via the Platform’s chat window available at https://snov.io/ or realize right to erasure or right to object via Snovio’s Clear Email tool to automatically delete their email address from the Platform for further use by Clients within the Platform.
 Any request of data subject must include name, contact information of the data subject, right which data subject wants to exercise, personal data processed by the Snovio/Client, details and reason/justification of such request.

-7.3.
-If Snovio receives any complaint, claim or request from the Prospect regarding the use of the respective Prospects’ data, we shall immediately notify you of this request and take the necessary preliminary actions, e.g., send a response to the Prospect acknowledging the receipt of the request/claim/complaint and informing them of the proposed further action to be taken on our part.
+6.3.
+If Snovio receives any complaint, claim or request from the Prospect regarding the use of the respective Prospect’s data, we shall immediately notify you of this request and take the necessary preliminary actions, e.g., send a response to the Prospect acknowledging the receipt of the request/claim/complaint and informing them of the proposed further action to be taken on our part.

-7.4.
-You undertake to respond to Snovio’s notification specified in clause 7.3 herein within twenty four (24) hours and provide the necessary explanations, required information or any other details requested by the Snovio to serve the Prospect’s complaint/claim/request.
-If you fail to respond, you hereby authorise Snovio to choose the way of fulfillment of such complaint/claim/request at our sole discretion, including the erasure of the Prospect’s data specified by the Prospect.
+6.4.
+You undertake to respond to Snovio’s notification specified in clause 6.3 herein within twenty four (24) hours and provide the necessary explanations, required information, any other details and available instructions requested by the Snovio to serve the Prospect’s complaint/claim/request.
+If you fail to respond, you hereby authorise Snovio to choose the way of fulfilment of such complaint/claim/request at our sole discretion, including the erasure of the Prospect’s data specified by the Prospect.